Arizona Regional Multiple Listing Service

 What listing statuses are included in IDX feeds through ARMLS?

-Active, UCB, CCBS, coming soon, pending, closed, expired, temp off market and cancelled are all listing statuses through ARMLS.
+Active, pending, under contract backups, and contract contingent on buyer sale are all listing statuses through ARMLS.

 What types of memberships do you offer?